cds-snc/gcds-docs/src/en/components/date-input/code.md

   - In English, the order is month, day, year.
   - In French, the order is day, month, year.
   - It will output a value formatted `YYYY-MM-DD`.
-- The `compact` value will render the with a year and month form fields.
+- The `compact` value will render with a year and month form fields.
   - In this format, the month is a word.
   - In English and French the order is month, year.
   - It will output a value formatted `YYYY-MM`.